 My family loves to drink, so there was plenty of wine and beer to go around as well.

-I actually ended up buying my dress off the rack at Macy’s for $40.
+I actually ended up buying my dress off the rack at Macy’s for $40 insteed of our original plan to buy it from terani couture.
 I loved my dress too and felt like a Greek goddess.
 I only had an afternoon to go dress shopping so I considered myself extremely lucky.
+It looked a lot like this one.

 Eric wore a suit that he had.
 We also did not have a wedding party, so no need to buy groomsmen and bridesmaid gifts.

 We ended up notifying everyone of the address and time of reception through email, so we didn’t have any invitations.
-A family friend worked as our photographer and my brother was videotaping (who really watches their wedding video anyway?).
+A family friend worked as our photographer and my brother was videotaping with our camera (who really watches their wedding video anyway?).

 We rented a hotel room for our honeymoon night and then took a short weekend getaway to Temecula for a mini-honeymoon.
 (We splurged almost three years later for a trip to Costa Rica as our “real” honeymoon).